Top tips to keep kids safe online

 Adjust parental controls

 To help keep kids safe online, we filter and block websites hosting 18+ content by default.
 This means anyone using an O2 device has to prove they’re over 18 to access age-restricted content.
 You can also set up our Parental Control service, which makes sure your children can only use their mobile to visit sites that are suitable for them.
-Remember to adjust the parental controls on all your broadband and internet-enabled devices, depending on your child’s age.
-You can find out how by visiting your broadband provider’s website.
+You can also adjust the parental controls on all your internet-enabled devices to set limits on app access and in-app spending – find out how by visiting your broadband provider’s website.
+And don’t forget each app will have its own parental controls.
 Need help setting up parental controls online?
 Come into an O2 store or call our free advice line on 0808 800 5002 and we’ll talk you through it.
+Or for more information check out the Internet Matters parental controls page.

 Use privacy settings

 Make sure your child is using privacy settings wherever possible.
 If they’re aged 11 or older, you can help them set these up so they feel involved in the process.
-And if they’re younger, do it for them.
-When your child is old enough to use social networking sites – the minimum age limit is 13 for platforms like Facebook, Instagram, Snapchat and TikTok – make sure their privacy settings are high.
-Encourage them to regularly change their passwords and to never share or put any of their personal details like phone numbers, their address or their school online.
+If they’re younger, do it for them.
+When your child is old enough to use social networking sites, make sure their privacy settings are high.
+Encourage them to regularly change their passwords and to never share or put any of their personal details (like their phone number, address or school) online.
 Check that safety and privacy settings are activated on their mobile devices, too.
 They can learn more about why these measures are important on our page about children’s online privacy.

 Set boundaries

-It’s never too early to start setting rules about when and for how long your child can use devices.
-Encourage children under 12 to use devices in shared spaces like a lounge or kitchen so you can keep an eye on what they’re up to.
-If needed, you can also set hard screen time limits on devices using platforms such as Microsoft Family Safety, Google Family Link and Apple Screen Time.
-For children aged 14 and over, focus on equipping them with tools to self-regulate their own internet use.
-Have regular chats about how much time they spend online and how they feel this affects their wellbeing, and make sure they’re involved in non-screen-based activities too.
+It’s worth setting rules about when and for how long your child can use devices.
+Kids under 12 should use devices in shared spaces like the kitchen, so you can keep an eye on what they’re up to.
+You can also set screen time limits using platforms such as Microsoft Family Safety, Google Family Link and Apple Screen Time.
+For children aged 14 and up, aim to help them self-regulate their own internet use.
+Have regular chats about how much time they spend online and how they feel this affects their wellbeing, and make sure they’re involved in non-screen-based activities.
 And remember, it’s important to lead by example.
-If you set boundaries such as no phones during mealtimes, make sure everyone in the family, including adults, sticks to them.
+If there’s a “no phones at mealtimes” rule, adults should stick to it too.